marek-guran/marek-guran/README.md

-Hello there! 👋
+Hello there! 👋\

-👨‍🎓 I am university student who loves to code.
+👨‍🎓 I am university student who loves to code.\
-👩‍💻 I am currently working on my very own website as project for web design class.
+👩‍💻 I am currently working on my very own website as project for web design class.\
-I love also music!
-You can see what I last listened to just below this text!
+🎵 I love also music!
+You can see what I last listened to just below this text!\

 Yep...
-That's it...
+That's it...\

 ![Last activity on Spotify](https://spotify-recently-played-readme.vercel.app/api?user=emgi2)